raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

 ## ⚡ Quick Wins Path (5 Minutes)

 Get immediate observability for your AI applications with minimal setup.
-This section covers both direct Vertex AI Gemini API usage and ADK agents.
+This section covers both direct Vertex AI Gemini API usage and Agent Engine applications.

 > **🎯 Success Criteria:** By the end of this section, you'll have logs, traces, and metrics working for your Generative AI applications in under 5 minutes.